MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-add-ins.md

 ---
-title: "Set a preference to prevent use of add-ins" ms.author: danbrown
+title: "Set a preference to prevent the use of add-ins" ms.author: danbrown
 author: pbowden-msft
 manager: laurawi